AnastasiaKratschmer/ThesisGeneticsALMaSSFiles/ALMaSSCodeFolder/README.md

     * FIS values of all quadrants.
     * Genome-wide, population-wide average and observed and expected heterozygosity rate.
   - `FourQuadrantsPopulationSizeProbe()`;
+    This functions counts how many voles are present in each quadrant of four at sampling time, divided by males and females.
+Also counts how many voles are excluded by being in the buffer zone.
   - `NineQuadrantsPopulationSizeProbe()`;
+  This functions counts how many voles are present in each of nine quadrant at sampling time, divided by males and females.
   - `MakeAlleleInputFile()`;
+    This function is to be called very early in the population initiation (before creating voles) to generate allele frequencies for each chromosome and locus.
+This funciton takes two sets of two alpha parameters.
+Half of the chromosomes' allele frequencies are generated according to the first set of alpha parameters, and the second half is generated according to the second set of alpha parameters.
+The alpha-parameters are used in making a beta distribution from which an allele frequency is drawn.
+In this project, we use di-allelic loci, so the allele frequency of the other allele is then given by the 1-first allele frequency.
   - `CompareGenomes()`;
     This function takes the full genome of each vole recorded by `Four_QuadrantBasedGeneticOutput()`; og `Nine_QuadrantBasedGeneticOutput()`; samples 500 random voles, and compares their genomes.
 For each locus, a score is given based on similarity between the two voles.
 * If they share both alleles: 2 points
 * If they share one allele: 1 point
 * If they share no allele: 0 points.
 The sum is then divided by the max possible score (256) to get a normalized similarity score between 0 and 1.
+Outputs a file of comma seperates values of the position of the voles, the distance between them, and their similarity score.
   - `GenerationCountOutput()`;
   - `LineagesOutput()`;